ChrisBanta/Hackathon/README.md

+Make sure you bundle install, rails db:migrate, and rails db:seed before running the rails server with rails s

 In order to post a new request for a sunrise time you need to give the paramaters of lat, lng, and date.
 For example if you were to send a post request with http://localhost:3000/sunrises?lat=47&lng=-25&date=2018-10-23